Stop Press Girl: Critical reception

+The Monthly Film Bulletin wrote: "Although the theme is exploited to the full by a painstaking cast the film proves weak and unsatisfying.
+No effort is made to explain how the girl, brought up in luxurious, sophisticated surroundings, could possibly have reached the age of eighteen without becoming aware of her unusual powers.
+Sally Ann Howes and Gordon Jackson, as Jennifer and Jock, make the best of their unrewarding parts."

-TV Guide called it "A British comedy with a premise that promises but never delivers"; whereas Allmovie wrote, "Stop Press Girl is admittedly a one-joke film, though that joke is a good one."
+TV Guide called it "A British comedy with a premise that promises but never delivers."

+Allmovie wrote, "Stop Press Girl is admittedly a one-joke film, though that joke is a good one."